gitextensions/GitExtensionsDoc/source/browse_repository.rst

 File tree
 ^^^^^^^^^

 Show the file tree for the commit.
-Only files tracked by Git are listed.
+(For worktree, only files tracked by Git are listed.)

 The file list can be filtered for contained text and for file names using regular expressions.